 Outreach home training service

-• Training services conducted at your home to allow your family member with dementia who cannot attend a day-care centre to still in regular training.
+- Training services conducted at your home to allow your family member with dementia who cannot attend a day-care center but still needs to participate in regular training.

 3. Set up a long-term care plan